eric-cc-su/full-stack-issues/guides/django.md

 **TIP**: Make sure you set `DEBUG = True` in your settings file if you're testing on your local environment

+### Internal Server Error

+Obviously this has many implications and with debug set to False it can be tough to figure out the exact problem.
+Some things to try are:

+1. Make sure `ALLOWED_HOSTS` in your settings file includes your server name, as well as `localhost` or whatever IP you're using for testing while debug is False.

 ### 'No module named...' on startup

 If you're using virtual environments make sure you activated the environment before you try starting the django